FullMetalNicky/Geometric-Algorithms/README.md

 # Geometric-Algorithms
-C++ implementation for all sorts of geometric algorithms.
+C++ implementation for all sorts of computational geometry problems.

+## Dependencies
 I use OpenCV for point types and displaying results.

 ## Implemented Algorithms
 - Graham's scan